common name: house cricket

 As in most other crickets, male house crickets make a calling song by rubbing a scraper on the inner edge of the left wing against the teeth of a file that is beneath the right wing.
 The calling song (689 Kb wav. file) is a series of short chirps.
 Each chirp consists of two or three pulses which correspond to two or three wing closures (graphs).
 Wing openings are silent.

 House crickets, as well as various native ground-dwelling crickets, are easy to rear in small numbers in the home or schoolroom.
-Among Web-published rearing instructions are Rearing Crickets (for fish bait) and Breeding and Raising the House Cricket (for feeding captive herps).
+Among Web-published rearing instructions is Breeding and Raising the House Cricket (for feeding captive herps).